27410/27410-group-assigment-12/README.md

 ## Project overview
 Our project is organized into different folders and notebooks.

-Our analysis of the GSM is in the numbered notebooks in the main folder.
+> Our analysis of the GSM is found in "Notebooks" folder.

-The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.
+> The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.

-Pictures used in the report are stored in the folder pictures.
+> Pictures used in the report are stored in the "Figures" folder.

-The models are found in the models folder.
+> The models are found in the "Models" folder.

+> Requirements.txt lists all Python libraries that our notebooks depend on.
+The requirements should be runned like: pip install -r requirements.txt